tprasadtp/protonvpn-docker/README.md

     ```bash
     docker pull ghcr.io/tprasadtp/protonwire:latest
     ```
-- Run VPN Container.
-Assuming that a container which needs to be routed via VPN, listening on container port `80` and it listens on port 80 and you wish to map it to host port `8000`,
+- Run the VPN container.
+Assuming that a container which needs to be routed via VPN, listening on container port `80` and you wish to map it to host port `8000`,
     ```console
     docker run \
         -it \